datanav/docs/technical/youtrack-youtrack.rst

 ---------------------------------
 Before any synchronization can take place, a link between a YouTrack Leader and a YouTrack Users must be established.

-A new YouTrack Users will be created from a YouTrack Leader if it is connected to a YouTrack Role, Team, Owner, Users, Author, Issues, Leader, Creator, Projects, Workitems, Created by, Projectroles, or Usersyoutrack that is synchronized into YouTrack.
+A new YouTrack Users will be created from a YouTrack Leader if it is connected to a YouTrack Role, Team, Owner, Roles, Users, Author, Issues, Leader, Creator, Projects, Workitems, Created by, Projectroles, or Usersyoutrack that is synchronized into YouTrack.

 Once a link between a YouTrack Leader and a YouTrack Users is established, it will keep in sync between the two systems, regardless of where it is edited.